What Is an Opportunity Cost and How Is it Calculated?

 There is also the issue of factors that cannot be represented with numerical data.
 Calculating the opportunity cost of elements that have more abstract values may hinder and obstruct the thought process.

 Opportunity costs have a wide array of applications for business owners, investors, and in everyday life.
-Taking advantage of them can help determine a make-or-break decision and get an idea of where you or your business will stand financially.
+For example, finding opportunity cost can be helpful when performing a more holistic working capital analysis.